wazo-platform/wazo-doc/source/admin_ui/plugins.rst

 Wazo plugins can be installed from AdminUI in the plugin menu.
 Features can be installed here to customize your Wazo installation.

+For information about plugin development see the :ref:`developing_plugins` section.

 .. figure:: images/plugins.png

-Official plugins are developped by the Wazo development team, are tested and should not break during an upgrade.
-None official plugins are developped by the comunity are are available in the market for your convenience.
+Official plugins are developed by the Wazo development team, are tested and should not break during an upgrade.
+None official plugins are developed by the community are are available in the market for your convenience.
 The default is to show only official plugins.

 Installing plugins